 What is Co-Browsing?

-This specialized functionality synchronizes browsing so agents can demonstrate navigation, assist form completion, identify issues, and guide purchases on a website.
-Customers maintain full control over what they choose to share during a co-browsing session.
+This specialized feature syncs browsing so agents can demonstrate navigation, help with form completion, spot issues, and guide purchases on a website’s product page.
+Customers maintain full control over what they choose to share during a session.
 Agents cannot access anything beyond the scope of permission granted which ensures privacy.

-Since co-browsing feature works natively through web browsers, it does not require customers to manually install programs or external tools to participate.
+Since it feature works natively through web, it does not require customers to manually install programs or external tools to participate.
 The sessions launch directly from a live chat dialog instead.
-This streamlined accessibility for website visitors facilitates collaborative, personalized troubleshooting and site assistance in real-time.
+This accessibility for website visitors facilitates collaborative, personalized troubleshooting and site assistance in real-time.

-By interacting side-by-side on a browser, agents guide customers through complex site functionality that may otherwise present challenges.
-This visual support level dramatically improves customer experience and boosts online conversion rates.
+Through interacting side-by-side on a browser, agents guide customers through complex site functionality that may otherwise present challenges.
+This visual support level improves experience and converts potential customers.

 How Does Co-Browsing Work?

-The technology behind co-browsing leverages web messaging protocols and embedded browser-based software to establish a secure connection between a customer and agent.
-It enables real-time synchronization of browser screens without needing client downloads.
+The technology behind co-browsing uses web messaging protocols and embedded software to establish a secure connection between a customer and agent.

 To initiate a co-browsing session, the customer first grants permission through an option provided in the live chat window.
 The agent then sends a request to start visualizing mode.
 Upon acceptance, a secure link is established while maintaining the chat dialog.